Recently asked questions relating to Wedmore leasehold conveyancing

 - You should be sent a copy of the lease

 There is nothing unique about leasehold conveyancing in Wedmore.
-All leases are individual and legal mistakes in the legal wording can result in certain provisions are missing.
+Most leases is drafted differently and legal mistakes in the legal wording can result in certain sections are wrong.
 The following missing provisions could result in a defective lease:

 - Clauses dealing with recovering service charges for expenditure on the building or common parts.